 SRPs and DUs provide additional specialist facilities on a mainstream school site for a small number of pupils.
 In an SRP pupils spend most of their time in mainstream classes whereas pupils in a DU spend the majority of their time outside mainstream classes, only attending them for a few lessons.

-There are 107 pupils (in the 15 SRPs, 2 DUs, 1 Assessment Centre), 76 in primary and 31 in secondary, to meet the needs of pupils requiring some specialist support and therapies.
+There are 221 specialist places across the 1 Early Years Assessment Base, 15 SRP's, and 2 DU's, with 159 places in primary and 62 places in secondary, to meet the needs of pupils requiring some specialist support and therapies.